Red Sox's Steven Wright Suspended 80 Games for PED Violation

 "The Boston Red Sox fully support Major League Baseball's Joint Drug Prevention and Treatment Program and its efforts to eliminate performance-enhancing substances from the game.
 While we are disappointed by the news of this violation, we will look to provide the appropriate support to Steven at this time.
 Going forward, the club will not comment further on the matter."

-Wright has spent his entire major-league career with the Red Sox since being called up in 2013.
-Last season, Wright contributed to the Red Sox's World Series run with a 2.68 ERA in 53.2 innings pitched.
+Wright has spent his entire major league career with the Red Sox since being called up in 2013.
+Last season, he contributed to Boston's World Series run with a 2.68 ERA in 53.2 innings pitched.

 Wright defended himself against purposefully taking a performance-enhancing substance while still accepting responsibility for a positive test.